kaityevans/311_wk3_day1_db_select/README.md

 ## Query Responses

 1.
-  * How many rows were returned:
+  * How many rows were returned: 14 Rows
-  * First name of the first user:
+  * First name of the first user: Mitsue

 2.
-  * How many rows were returned:
+  * How many rows were returned: 4
-  * What states do they live in:
+  * What states do they live in: MD & TX

 3.
-  * How many rows were returned:
+  * How many rows were returned: 12
-  * What's the last email on the list:
+  * What's the last email on the list: nichelle_meteer@meteer.com

 ## Summary

 Think about how this data is laid out.
 Feel free to look in the `initialize.sql` file to see the raw data.

 * Do you think it would be easier or harder to search through this data manually or using SQL?
+It would be harder to search manually because of the number of users.
+Mostly, it would be more likely to encounter an error.
 * What about when the dataset gets larger?
+The larger the dataset, the more difficult it would be to search manually.
+Using SQL will make searching for data in a large dataset much simpler.